 Owners of our Common Stock and our Series A Preferred Stock as of the Record Date, are entitled to vote at the Annual Meeting.
 The shares owned include shares you held on that date (1) directly in your name as the shareholder of record and/or (2) in the name of a broker, bank or other holder of record where the shares were held for you as the beneficial owner.
-As of the Record Date, there were 154,850,519 shares of our Common Stock outstanding and entitled to vote, each entitled to one vote on each matter to be acted upon at the Annual Meeting, and there were 180,000 shares of Series A Preferred Stock outstanding and entitled to vote, convertible into approximately 6,741,572 shares of Common Stock and entitled to one vote on each matter to be acted upon at the Annual Meeting for each ten shares of Common Stock into which such shares of Series A Preferred Stock were convertible as of the Record Date (or approximately 674,157 votes in the aggregate attributable to the Series A Preferred Stock).
-Holders of the Common Stock and holders of the Series A Preferred Stock).
-Holders of the Common Stock and holders of the Series A Preferred Stock at the Annual Meeting securities of the Company entitled to vote on the proposals at the Annual Meeting.
+As of the Record Date, there were shares of our Common Stock outstanding and entitled to vote, each entitled to one vote on each matter to be acted upon at the Annual Meeting, and there were 180,000 shares of Series A Preferred Stock outstanding and entitled to vote, convertible into approximately 6,741,572 shares of Common Stock and entitled to one vote on each matter to be acted upon at the Annual Meeting for each ten shares of Common Stock into which such shares of Series A Preferred Stock were convertible as of the Record Date (or approximately 674,157 votes in the aggregate attributable to the Series A Preferred Stock).
+Holders of the Common Stock and holders of the Series A Preferred Stock will vote together as a single class.
+There are no other outstanding securities of the Company entitled to vote on the proposals at the Annual Meeting.